Nanoparticles Could Unlock Future Cures for Dementia and Brain Cancer

 Many disorders, including cancer, dementia, and autoimmune diseases, are driven by abnormal proteins that do not respond well to existing drugs.

-Targeting the ‘undruggable’ such dementia, brain cancer
+Targeting the ‘undruggable’, such as dementia, brain cancer

 In recent years, targeted protein degradation has emerged as one of the fastest-growing areas in biotechnology.
 The idea is to destroy harmful proteins rather than merely blocking them.